Skip to content

 model="moonshotai/kimi-k2",

-messages=[{"role": "user", "content": "How's the weather in Paris today?"}],
+messages=[{"role": "user", "content": "What's the weather like in Paris today?"}],

 tools=tools,